QuickStart Guide to Practicing Scales on the Guitar

 As a side note, one funny magazine article I was reading years ago in a rock guitar magazine called this shift the “warp refraction threshold“.
 I always thought this was a wonderfully geeky name for it!
 It gives it an aire of intergalactic intrigue.

 So as long as you adjust for the one fret shift, our basic pattern still holds true.
-Also, if you take this one fret shift into consideration, you can further generalize the other notes or patterns in the E shape to further fill out the other notes in the A and D shapes.
+Also, if you take this one fret shift into consideration, you can further generalize the other notes or scale patterns in the E shape to further fill out the other notes in the A and D shapes.

 You can also look at the similarities between the C and G shapes.